Hydrogen in New Zealand

 Government investment in hydrogen research, science and innovation

-As at June 2023, the government has invested $45.5 million in hydrogen-related research through its research, science and innovation system.
-For example:
+To date, $45.5 million in hydrogen-related research has been funded through the research, science and innovation system.
+Examples include:

 • $8.5 million from MBIE’s Endeavour Fund in 2020 for GNS Science’s project ‘Powering NZ’s green-hydrogen economy: Next-generation electrocatalytic systems for energy production and storage’